 These next two photos are not mine.
 I borrowed them from google to show you Parliament’s rich interior.
 We tried to get tickets, but couldn’t.
 Book early is my advice if you want to get inside.

 Behind the front facade is this informative memorial to the victims of the 1956 Hungarian uprising, an event that triggered a chain of events.

-When Hungary’s alliance with Nazi Germany and Fascist Italy collapsed at the end of WWII, the Soviets invaded.
+Hungary’s alliance with Nazi Germany and Fascist Italy collapsed at the end of WWII and the door opened to Soviet invasion.
 In 1956, students began a revolution against strict and suppressive Soviet control and it was here in Kossuth Square that 2,500 Hungarians and 700 Soviet troops were killed in the conflict.

 The conflict is particularly poignant for Australians who will remember the political ugliness of the ‘Blood in the Water’ waterpolo match of the 1956 Melbourne Olympics.
 This match was played between Hungary and USSR and it goes without saying that tensions between the two teams were high.
 A Hungarian player was smashed in the face by a player from the USSR and the pool’s waters ran bright red with the Hungarian player’s blood.
 Hungary went on to claim victory against USSR 4-0.